-The end connection detail of a standard floor truss is shown in Figure 10 3 Typical standard floor truss end connection detail.
+The end connection detail of a standard floor truss is shown in the figure above.
 The standard truss fits into and connects with Trusstite screws to the end wall which is manufactured separately to the standard floor truss.
 With the Integrated wall type the floor truss is not supported by the nogging.